allenai/allennlp/tutorials/misc/migrating-to-0.4.0.md

-In addition, the base `DatasetReader` constructor now takes a `lazy: bool` parameter, which means that your subclass constructor should also take that parameter (unless you don't want to allow laziness, but why wouldn't you?) and explicitly pass it the superclass constructor:
+In addition, the base `DatasetReader` constructor now takes a `lazy: bool` parameter, which means that your subclass constructor should also take that parameter (unless you don't want to allow laziness, but why wouldn't you?) and explicitly pass it to the superclass constructor:

 ```python
 class MyDatasetReader(DatasetReader)